What Makes Your Property Value Increase? 12 Key Factors to Watch

 Demand for rural homes

 While home values historically grow faster in urban locations, there has been a recent upswing in rural home values.
-The rise in remote work and education options has stimulated home values in rural communities, as homebuyers are looking for more space (and at better prices) to work, relax and play.
+The rise in remote work and education options has stimulated home values in rural communities, as homebuyers are looking for more space (and at better prices) to work, relax, and play.

 “We’re seeing a big trend in people moving out of the city to [locations] that are an hour or more away.
 They’re looking for a little space, a yard for the kids to play in, and more of a community feel.
 That’s brought the demand and property values up for homes outside of the city in a way we’ve not seen before.
-Prices outside the city are rising much faster right now than within the city,” states Freeman, who works with over 68% more single-family homes than the average agent in her Seattle market.
+Prices outside the city are rising much faster right now than within the city,” says Freeman, who works with over 68% more single-family homes than the average agent in her Seattle market.

 Decrease in crime rates